pratik-gond/black/README.md

 2. Verify that your URLs are accessible
 3. Check that all required dependencies are installed
 4. Ensure you have write permissions in the temporary directory
+5. For cloud deployment issues:
+   - Check the Streamlit Cloud logs
+   - Verify all dependencies are correctly specified
+   - Ensure proper file handling in cloud environment

 ## License